 - Prenatal products will be analyzed for iodine content by appropriate methodology.

-Non-chewable, non-capsule and non-time-release formulations analyzed for disintegration utilizing United States Pharmacopeia (USP) <2040> methods.
+- Disintegration of non-chewable, non-capsule and non-time-release formulations utilizing United States Pharmacopeia (USP) <2040> methods.

 ConsumerLab.com may modify or use other appropriate test methods if necessary to test special product formulations.

 Identities of products were not disclosed to laboratories performing the testing.